xzbdmw/colorful-menu.nvim/README.md

 					extra_info_hl = "@comment",
 				},
 				rust = {
-					-- such as (as Iterator), (use std::io). extra_info_hl = "@comment",
+					-- Such as (as Iterator), (use std::io). extra_info_hl = "@comment",
 				},
 				c = {
-					-- such as "From <stdio.h>"
+					-- Such as "From <stdio.h>"
 					extra_info_hl = "@comment",
 				},

-				-- If we should try to highlight "not supported" languages fallback = true,
+				-- If true, try to highlight "not supported" languages. fallback = true,
 			},
 			-- If the built-in logic fails to find a suitable highlight group,